realworldocaml/book/en/objects.md

 The object type is enclosed in angle brackets `< ... >`, containing just the types of the methods.
 Fields, like `v`, are not part of the public interface of an object.
 All interaction with an object is through its methods.
-The syntax for a method invocation (also called "sending a message" to the object) uses the `#` character.
+The syntax for a method invocation uses the `#` character.

 ```frag
 ((typ ocamltop)(name objects/stack.topscript)(part 2))